 Farah was in a rush.
-It was almost time to break the fast and she was still left with filling the sandwiches and preparing everyone’s favorite mango smoothie.
+It was almost time to break the fast, and she was still left with filling the sandwiches and preparing everyone’s favorite mango smoothie.

 Farah was nervous and stressed.
-Instead of feeling the need to run away, she was dying to be the impeccable lady who would easily multi-task.
+Instead of feeling the need to run away, she was dying to be the impeccable lady who could easily multitask.

 Ask for help